dannycab/dannycab.github.io/content/research.md

 hidemeta: true
 ---

 I work with [several research groups](#groups) that focus on different aspects of education.

-I've have the chance to work on a few projects.
+I've had the chance to work on a few projects.
 Here are some [recent ones](#current-projects) and here are some [older ones](#older-projects).

 I've given a number of presentations about this work.
 Here's a sample of some of the [more recent ones](#presentations).

 ## groups

-* [The Physics Education Research Lab](https://perl.natsci.msu.edu) conducts a variety of research into students' relationships with physics, how tools and environments shape those relationships, and the conditions that can influence or moderate those relationships.
+* [The Physics Education Research Lab (PERL)](https://perl.natsci.msu.edu) conducts a variety of research into students' relationships with physics, how tools and environments shape those relationships, and the conditions that can influence or moderate those relationships.
+PERL is housed in the [Department of Physics and Astronomy](https://pa.msu.edu/).
-* [The Computational Education Research Lab](https://msu-cerl.github.io) conducts research into student learning and engagement in computational and data science and the environments and conditions that shape that learning and participation.
+* [The Computational Education Research Lab (CERL)](https://msu-cerl.github.io) conducts research into student learning and engagement in computational and data science and the environments and conditions that shape that learning and participation.
+CERL is housed in the [Department of Computational Mathematics, Science, and Engineering](https://cmse.msu.edu/).
-* [The Center for Computing in Science Education](https://www.mn.uio.no/ccse/english/) conducts research into students' learning of computing in science environments and studies the tools and conditions that lead to different forms of learning.
-This research is conducted almost exclusively in Norway.
+* [The Center for Computing in Science Education (CCSE)](https://www.mn.uio.no/ccse/english/) conducts research into students' learning of computing in science environments, studies the tools and conditions that lead to different forms of learning, and develops text-embedding tools for qualitative research.
+Research with CCSE is conducted almost exclusively in Norway.

 ## presentations